ldamler1/csci467/README.md

 - Assignment 3 is a simple low fidelity paper UI design for the GEM system
 - Assignment 4 is an interactive prototype for the GEM system with UI design and attached database created using Microsoft Access
 - Assignment 5 is a UML diagram for the GEM system
-- Assignment 6 is a case model and UML diagram for the GEM system
+- Assignment 6 is a use case model and UML diagram for the GEM system